 After a few minutes we came out of the clouds.
 A warm wind gusted up from the valley below to our chilly mountainside location.
 It was like an industrial dryer blowing into in a walk-in fridge.
 We weren’t sure whether to be hot or cold, but soon, we left the mountain chill behind and entered a warm and pleasant valley.

-Entering Mai Chau is astonishingly beautiful.
+Cycling into Mai Chau is astonishingly beautiful.

 A narrow road winds its way through hundreds of rice paddies.
 It’s planting season, so the fields were busy with families all up to their knees in the mud, transplanting row upon row of bright green tufty rice plants.